 We will keep the Exchange garlic separate from the garlic for sale, to ensure that everyone who brings garlic for the Exchange receives garlic in return.
 We will also do our best to ensure that the uncommon varieties brought for sharing are available to Exchange participants.
 However, the garlic available depends on the varieties brought by participants and the success of the Society’s garlic harvest.

-The garlic sale table will open when the Exchange starts at 10:00 am.
+The garlic sale table will open when the Exchange starts.
 Garlic may be purchased for $3/bulb.

 Exchange Quality Garlic

 For garlic to be rated as suitable for exchanging, it must have its tunic (paper coat) and basal plate intact.
 The neck should be at least 10 cm long and the roots should be at least 1.25 cm in length.
 The bulb also needs to be mould-free.
 Clove size matters too, as it is the energy source for next year’s bulb.
 The larger the clove, the better the chance to grow a large bulb.
 An exchange-quality bulb should contain at least several cloves that are finger tip in size.

 If your garlic is rated “culinary”, you can take it home to use in cooking, or donate it to the Society for sale as culinary garlic.
 Culinary garlic won’t store well, and should be used fairly quickly, or it may sprout.
 It is less likely to overwinter in the ground if it is planted.